 The Finnish universities and research organisations paid last year 35 million euros for electronic resources of scientific publishers.
 The biggest publisher, Elsevier, collected over 10 million euros and five biggest publishers gathered about 80 % of total publisher costs.

 By opening the publisher cost data ATT Initiative wants to display the costs of the current publishing model, advance open science and support FibELib in its negotiations with the scientific publishers.
 FinELib's requirements in these negotiations are increased open access and affordable pricing.

 To continue the discussion please use the hashtag #publishingcosts

 This dataset includes academic publisher costs paid by Finnish research organizations to publishers and suppliers during the years 2010–2017.
 The dataset includes total costs of license contracts made with individual publishers or suppliers.
 The dataset also includes information on the different material packages the contracts included.
 Also included is the information on how the materials were acquired.

 Please note that some values are missing from the data, the structures of the organisations and the material packages have changed during the time period, and that the costs have been converted to euros.
-More information on the data collection process and the variables can be found here.

 This dataset is licensed under a Creative Commons Attribution 4.0 International License.
 The creator is the Ministry of Education and Culture of Finland and its Open Science and Research Initiative 2014-2017.
 Publisher and holder of rights is the Ministry of Education and Culture of Finland.